Tinted Clear Pyrex: Fireside, Cranberry, Cobalt Blue, Spring Green, Amethyst, Smoke Gray, Peacock

 This colour also can be found in rimmed nesting bowls (322, 323, 325, 326), which date to about 2000, and there might be other shapes & sizes too.
-Spring Green Pyrex also was used to make lids for My Garden Corning Ware, in French White shapes only.
+Spring Green Pyrex also was used to make lids for French White Corning Ware in My Garden and Callaway.

 This shade of deep purple is quite different from Cranberry's burgundy colour.
 Various Pyrex baking pans (222, 232, 233), pie plates (209, 229), casseroles (024/624), oval baking dishes (702), and nesting bowls exist with this tint.
 Three nesting bowl styles were produced in Amethyst: ordinary rimmed bowls (322, 323, 325, 326), rimmed with a rippled interior (322, 323, 325, 326), and round with a sculptured exterior (7401-S, 7402-S, 7403-S, 7404-S).